Interview: Rachel Darwin, Bath Children’s Novel Award 2021 winner

 What’s next for you?

 I’m currently working on two ideas, both for a middle grade series.
 I’d love to get a writing group together, for children’s writers, because I’ve missed being a part of one since graduating from my MA.
-And I have hopes of doing a creative PhD in Children’s Literature, maybe back at University of Roehampton where I did my undergraduate degree, because their children’s literature department is amazing.
+And I have hopes of doing a creative PhD in Children’s Literature on day!
 But, right now, I just want to get my head down, with a newly-filled box of confidence thanks to this award, and write.
-So, that’s what I’m going to do.
-And hopefully, one day, children in Bath will be able to head up Milsom Street to Waterstones, or to the amazing new Topping and Co shop, to buy one of my books!
+And hopefully, one day, children in Bath will be able to head up to my favourite independent bookshop, Mr B’s, to buy one of my books!

 RACHEL DARWIN grew up in the Wiltshire and Somerset countryside.
 At eighteen, she moved to London, where she became a professional singer, performing for ten years.
 Nowadays, as well as being a writer, Rachel is a singing teacher and writes a column for Rock n Roll Bride Magazine.
 Her manuscript The Doll's House Mouse is the joint winner of 2021's Bath Children's Novel Award with Dreamdogs by AE Daly.